dmiz6393/diabetes_a1c/README.md

    - Built a heatmap to see any strong correlations between a1c and other columns.
    - Looked at average control level and average time between visits on a bar plot
-   - Average control level and number of visits on a bar plot
+   - Plotted average control level(controlled or uncontrolled) and number of visits on a bar plot
    - Clustering to find patterns in data
-   - Looking at most frequently used words in both controlled and uncontrolled
+   - Looked at most frequently used words in both controlled and uncontrolled
-   - Looking at most frequently used words in controlled
+   - Looked at most frequently used words in controlled
-   - Looking at most frequently used words in uncontrolled
+   - Looked at most frequently used words in uncontrolled

 ## Modeling

 I decided to try both regression and classification modeling.
 Regression would be used to predict the patient's average a1c score.
-Classification would be used to predict whether or not the patient is controlled or uncontrolled.
+Classification would be used to predict whether or not the patient on average was controlled or uncontrolled.

    - Linear regression was used to predict average a1c for each patient.
 The score here on the the training set: 0.07655737557026987 and the score on the test set: 0.08884825793752982